 - Use room temperature eggs: Room temperature eggs blend better and create the desired fluffy texture.
 To bring refrigerator-cold eggs to room temperature, take them out of the fridge 30 minutes before using.
 To warm quickly, put the eggs in a bowl of warm tap water for five minutes.
 Don’t make the water too hot.
 You want to take the chill off the eggs, not cook the little guys.

-- Spice up the flavor: Once your mayo is made, spice it up, with minced herbs, garlic, curry powder, or a hot sauce like sriracha.
+- Spice up the flavor: Once your mayo is made, spice it up, with minced herbs, garlic, curry powder, or a hot sauce like sriracha for spicy mayo.

 recipes with MAYONNAISE